 In most Monte Carlo simulations, the distribution of the relevant statistic(s) has a tractable pdf but an intractable CDF.
 In other words, equations are available to calculate the probability for a single parameter value (e.g., p(θ = 2)) but not for a range of parameter values (e.g., p(0 ≤ θ ≤ 2) or p(θ ≤ 1.7)); the standard error and other moments typically are not available either.
 Like the bootstrap, the general Monte Carlo method builds a collection of B points as a substitute for the desired distribution.
-Simulation literature commonly calls this the target distribution, f.13
+Simulation literature commonly calls this the target distribution, f.<fnc>13

+<fn>13The target distribution, f, should not be confused with the bootstrap literature’s F (or ).
+F is the theoretical population distribution of single observations, whereas f is the desired distribution of statistics.
+If the simulation notation were applied to the bootstrap, f would be the bootstrap distribution.

-The following simulation techniques are general and can evaluate many types of distributions, although we will discuss them in the context of the posterior distribution.
-A Bayesian posterior distribution is proportional to the product of the prior and likelihood distributions (as explained in Chapter ?? —note, old Chapter 24 -- of this volume).
+<bt>The following simulation techniques are general and can evaluate many types of distributions, although we will discuss them in the context of the posterior distribution.
+A Bayesian posterior distribution is proportional to the product of the prior and likelihood distributions (as explained in Chapter ?? of this volume).
 Many posterior distributions have an equation for the pdf, but not for the CDF or standard error, and so simulation methods are an attractive tool.

-Before the 1990s, most Bayesian analysts had to choose their prior and likelihood distributions carefully, so that the posterior’s CDF had a closed-form equation.14 This was not a weakness of Bayesian theory but rather a limitation of available Bayesian methods.
+Before the 1990s, most Bayesian analysts had to choose their prior and likelihood distributions carefully, so that the posterior’s CDF had a closed-form equation.<fnc>14 This was not a weakness of Bayesian theory but rather a limitation of available Bayesian methods.
 This restriction was a common inconvenience for single-parameter models, but it made the use of many multiparameter models completely intractable (especially when the posterior distribution included parameters from different families of distributions).
 With the development of simulation, Bayesian methods are now arguably more ﬂexible than frequentist (i.e., standard parametric) methods.

-Figure 3 Here
+<fn>14One common conjugate relationship is a Gaussian prior and a Gaussian likelihood, resulting in a Gaussian posterior.
+Another common relationship is a beta prior and a binomial likelihood, resulting in a beta posterior.

+<bt>

-General Simulation
+<h2>General Simulation

-Simulation is unnecessary when the posterior describes a small number of parameters.
+<bt>Simulation is unnecessary when the posterior describes a small number of parameters.
 A distribution can be systematically partitioned into small areas, which are calculated separately before being recombined.
 This deterministic technique, called numerical integration, can be a rectangular approximation used to estimate the area under a curve and is taught to all calculus students before the more elegant analytical integration.
 Analytical integration is not possible with most posterior distributions used in research, however, and even numerical integration is not practical when the posterior has many parameters.
 A target distribution has one dimension for every parameter; it is common for f to have too many dimensions to integrate deterministically.